Pesticide Resistance Fact Sheet For 2019

 - Chain reaction increasing immunity

-Bed bug life cycles change with the temperature.
-Bed bug reproduction is optimal between 70 and 90 degree F. Under those circumstances, it may only take 10-12 weeks to birth the next generation.
+Many bugs reproduction cycles change as the temperature changes.
+For example, bed bug reproduction is optimal between 70 and 90 degree F. Under those circumstances, it may only take 10-12 weeks to birth the next generation.
 With each generation, the resistance becomes stronger.
+At this rate, it suggests that it could be as little as 9 months for bed bugs to become immune to a given poison.

 Bed Bug Spray Products